LEEYJ1021/structural-signal-irrelevance/supplementary_robustness/02_boundary_conditions.md

 | Restricted-approval only | 106 | 146 | .016 |
 | Combined | 111 | 141 | .016 |

-The combined definition's significance is driven almost entirely by the restricted-approval component, not by an independent contribution from the under-review component.
-Restricted-approval, per the platform's codebook, denotes an *already-resolved* non-standard approval outcome rather than a pending discretionary review — so while this result is directionally interesting, it does not cleanly map onto the "discretionary review as a channel for account-attribute leakage" mechanism that motivated the check.
-Given the very small stratum sizes (0.2–0.3% of keywords each), this is reported as a preliminary, exploratory finding, not as a confirmatory test of a boundary condition.
-It should not be read as either confirming or ruling out discretion-based channels; the dataset lacks the power to do so.
+The combined definition's significance is driven almost entirely by the restricted-approval component (106 of 111 customers), not by an independent contribution from the under-review component — one underlying signal probed three ways, not three independent confirmations.

+**A mechanism caveat.** Restricted-approval denotes an *already-resolved* outcome, not a pending discretionary review — so this result does not cleanly map onto the "discretionary review as a leakage channel" mechanism that motivated the check.
+It is reported here as directionally interesting and preliminary, not confirmatory (README §9a).
-## 3. Industry (exploratory pilot, not used to support any claim)

-An attempt was made to construct an industry proxy from campaign/ad-group text using multilingual sentence embeddings, UMAP + HDBSCAN clustering, and a four-model local-LLM ensemble forced to select among Korean Standard Industrial Classification (KSIC) categories.
-Inter-rater reliability across the LLM ensemble (Randolph's free-marginal kappa = 0.557) and cross-validation against an independent keyword-rule classifier (Cohen's kappa = 0.363) both indicate moderate-at-best label reliability.
-Given this, industry-stratified results are not reported as evidence for any claim in this repository; the pipeline and reliability diagnostics are retained here only for transparency and as a candidate direction for future work with a higher-reliability industry label source.
+## 3. Cross-platform generalizability statement (README §9b, reproduced for completeness)

+The pattern documented in the main report is associated with a property of the serving architecture — real-time, unit-level auctions with continuous re-ranking and no persistent account-level scoring layer — not with this platform's brand specifically.
+It is expected to plausibly weaken:

+- under **mandatory human review** in the approval pipeline;
+- in **new categories without established auction liquidity**;
+- on platforms whose ranking algorithm **explicitly incorporates account tenure or verification status** as a feature.

+No claim is made that magnitudes, only direction, generalize.